mertall/mertall/_pages/about.md

 ## Experience

-🧠 Research Assitant for Dr. Rishidev Chaudhuri's group.
+🧠 Research Assitant for Dr. Rishidev Chaudhuri's group @ UC Davis Center for Neuroscience.

 * Developed PCA algorithm for big and sparse data, analyzed and interpreted the meaning of cognition